Nevada senators, representatives welcome Israel-Hamas temporary ceasefire

 A truce, brokered by Qatar, the U.S. and Egypt, was announced Tuesday between the two sides to free 50 hostages held by Hamas terrorists in exchange for a four-day pause in fighting as well as the release of 150 Palestinians imprisoned in Israel.

-The news came 45 days after Hamas attacked Israel, killing 1,200 Israelis and taking about 240 people hostage.
+The news came 45 days after Hamas attacked Israel, killing 1,200 people and taking about 240 people hostage.

-Since that Oct.
-7 terrorist rampage, Israel responded with a declaration of war and retalitory counteroffensive that has reportedly left more than 11,000 Palestinians dead.
+Israel responded with a declaration of war and a retaliatory counteroffensive.
+The Health Ministry in Hamas-run Gaza estimates 11,000 have been killed.

 “Today’s deal should bring home additional American hostages, and I will not stop until they are all released,” said President Joe Biden in a Tuesday statement.
 “Today’s deal is a testament to the tireless diplomacy and determination of many dedicated individuals across the United States Government to bring Americans home.”